Skip to main content

 • EntityClass.retrieve_by_name(fqn, fields=[]): Retrieve entity by fully qualified name

-• EntityClass.update(entity_id, entity): Update an existing entity
+• EntityClass.update(entity): Update an existing entity by reading entity.id

 • EntityClass.delete(entity_id, recursive=False, hard_delete=False): Delete an entity